strlcat/randsaddr/README.md

 ### Building

 It shall be simple.
-Type make, the result pre-loadable object file is `randsaddr.so`.
+Type `make`, the result pre-loadable object file is `randsaddr.so`.

-You may want to install it on system into `/usr/lib` directory.
+You may want to install it on system into `/usr/lib` (or `/usr/lib64`, pick one) directory.

 Just copy it there:

 ```
+# su -
-cp randsaddr.so /usr/lib
+# cp randsaddr.so /usr/lib
 ```

 ### Usage